Complete Guide to Telehealth for Mental Health

 - Weekly therapy: For ongoing mental health concerns

 A mental health professional can help you determine the appropriate level of care for your situation.
+If you're not sure where to start, the AI guide can help orient you, and when telehealth isn't right walks through the higher-acuity considerations.

 Getting Started with Mental Health Telehealth